 The 49ers have lost so much talent at the linebacker position.
 Here is an impact player to help make up for the losses.

 In 2015, Smith has totaled 38 tackles, 4.5 for a loss, one sack, three passes broken up and one forced fumble (he was robbed of one by the official scorer).
 The 6-foot-2, 235-pounder was an impressive defender for Notre Dame in 2014.
 He was all over the field for the Fighting Irish with 112 tackles with nine tackles for a loss, one forced fumble, 3.5 sacks and two passes defended.
 Smith has speed and athleticism in the middle of the field with the ability to start in the middle or outside.

 Ragland has 42 tackles this season, while his pass coverage on tight ends and pass rush as a defensive end has illustrated he has three-down starting potential.
 Many expected teammates Trey DePriest and Denzel Devall to be the players who stepped up and replaced C.J.
-Mosley, but it has been Ragland as the Crimson Tide's best interior linebacker.
-Ragland notched 95 tackles, 10.5 for a loss, three passes broken up, one interception, one forced fumble and 1.5 sacks in 2014.
+Mosley in 2014, but it was Ragland as the Crimson Tide's best interior linebacker.
+Ragland notched 95 tackles, 10.5 for a loss, three passes broken up, one interception, one forced fumble and 1.5 sacks that season.
 The 6-foot-2, 254-pounder is a big, physical in-the-box defender.